Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/index.md

 ---
 # Overview

-This repository documents a new analytical solution for the following system of differential equations:
+The present repository documents the computational implementation of a new analytical solution of the following system of differential equations:

 <div style="background:#f7f7f7; padding:15px; border-left:4px solid #4a90e2; border-radius:6px; margin:20px 0;">
 $$